 The Monroe County Sheriff’s department works the case hard, calling in assistance from dozens of agencies.
 In spring 2015 pieces of Chelsea’s costume are discovered in Flat Rock Michigan, but no sign of the missing woman.
 Weeks later her badly decomposed remains are located.
 In 2016, almost two years after she vanished an arrest is made.
 27 year old Daniel Clay, a friend of one of her coworkers, is arrested after his DNA is found on Chelsea’s bloody costume.

 Daniel denies murdering Chelsea, despite clear evidence that she received a brutal beating.
 In May 2017, a jury finds him guilty of murder and concealing her body.
-He will be sentenced on July 13, 2017
+He was sentenced on July 13, 2017

 On a snowy March night in 2011, 20 year old Luc Joly Durocher was separated from his friends and disappeared forever.